Updated November 24, 2018.

 We enjoy the convenience of purchased baking powder from our local grocery store and having it ready to use in our cupboard at home, but most commercial baking powders contain one or more of the following in their ingredients: gluten, corn and aluminum.

-In a few minutes, a bulk batch can be mixed up, put it in a recycled jam jar with an air-tight lid and set it in the cupboard for the next baking venture.
+In a few minutes, a bulk batch can be mixed up, put in a recycled jam jar with an air-tight lid and set inside the cupboard for the next baking venture.

-The other alternative is to use Homemade Gluten-free Baking Powder as an equal-measure substitute for store bought while in the middle of making a recipe; use 2 parts cream of tartar to 1 part baking soda and 1 part potato starch.
+The other alternative is to use Homemade Gluten-free Baking Powder as an equal-measure substitute for store bought.

-Moreover, because it doesn’t contain sodium aluminum sulfate, there is no metallic-alkaline aftertaste.
+Moreover, because it doesn’t contain sodium aluminum sulfate, there is no lingering metallic-alkaline aftertaste.

 A little food science background information is needed to answer this question.